elastic/kibana/x-pack/plugins/monitoring/dev_docs/how_to/apm_tracing.md

 }
 ```

-This is an administrative-only API initially, so you'll need admin access or open a support case to have it configured.
+This is an administrative-only API currently, so you'll need admin access or open a support case to have it configured.

 ## For ECE or other deployments